 Opioids are a family of drugs related to opium, including heroin, fentanyl, morphine, codeine, and others.
 While heroin is illegal, other opioids are legal and available by prescription, usually for the treatment of pain.
 Opioids are effective and safe when taken in the appropriate doses and for short periods of time.
 However, they may produce a feeling of euphoria and can be misused for this purpose.
 Even when used as prescribed, their use can lead to tolerance, dependence, and potentially overdose and death.

-Drug overdose deaths and opioid-involved deaths continue to increase in the United States.
-The majority of drug overdose deaths (more than 6 out of 10) involve an opioid.
-Since 1999, the number of overdose deaths involving opioids (including prescription opioids and heroin) quadrupled.
-From 2000 to 2015 more than half a million people died from drug overdoses.
-Ninety-one Americans die every day from an opioid overdose.
+Drug overdose deaths and opioid-involved deaths have been decreasing in the United States.
+The majority of drug overdose deaths (almost 7 out of 10) involve an opioid.
+More than 67,000 people died from drug overdoses in 2018, making it the leading cause of injury-related death in the United States.
 (Source: Centers for Disease Control and Prevention).